aforemny/material-components-web-elm/README.md

 ## Quick start

-This package relies upon javascript and css that need to be included in your project separately.
+This package relies upon JavaScript and CSS that need to be included in your project separately.
 As a result, this library will *not* work with e.g. `elm reactor`.
-Instead you will need to use either an html file or a bundler, such as webpack.
+Instead you will need to use either an HTML file or a bundler, such as webpack.

-### Using html
+### Using HTML

 You should [compile your Elm program to JavaScript](https://guide.elm-lang.org/install/elm.html#elm-make) and include it